-I've often thought that tears were a gift from God, but I didn't realize just how precious a gift they were until my husband, Joe, was unemployed and at home full time for many months.
+I have often thought that tears were a gift from God, but I didn't realize just how precious a gift they were until my husband, Joe, was unemployed and at home full time for many months.
 During that period, I still had my daily quiet times with the Lord, but I never let myself cry as I poured my heart out to Him, which was unusual for me.
 It wasn't long before I noticed myself getting more and more tense, irritable, and depressed.
-I didn't make the connection between my negative feelings, and restraining my tears, until my husband was away for a weekend, and I was able to openly weep before the Lord in prayer.
+I didn't make the connection between my negative feelings and restraining my tears until my husband was away for a weekend, and I was able to openly weep before the Lord in prayer.
 That's when I realized what a release and relief my tears provided, and how much better I felt after a good cry.

 When my son, John, was just a young boy, our pet guinea pig died.
 Our whole family cried over the loss, except for John.
 Even though he was overcome with grief, he refused to let himself cry.
 I instinctively knew that this was unwise and unhealthy, so I pleaded with him to open up and share his true feelings with me.
 But he flatly refused every time.
 Years later, John was involved in two car accidents in one weekend.
 As he poured his heart out to me, he broke down and cried in my arms.
 Deeply moved by his tears, I began to pray and ask God to not only intervene on my son's behalf, but to do so in a mighty way.
-Twenty-four hours later, John was driving a brand new car home, as the Lord birthed a miracle out of his misery.
+Less than twenty-four hours later, John was driving a brand new car home, as the Lord birthed a miracle out of his misery.

 Most Bible translations accurately reveal a remarkable connection between verses 8 and 9 of Psalm 56.
-The New International Version says: "Record my lament; list my tears on your scroll --are they not in your record?
+The New International Version says: "Record my lament; list my tears on Your scroll - are they not in Your record?
 Then my enemies will turn back when I call for help."
-The word, "then," in most translations indicates that because the psalmist was moved to tears by his troubles, God was moved to act on His behalf.
+The word "then" in most translations indicates that because the psalmist was moved to tears by his troubles, God was moved to act on his behalf.